in-fin-neat/in-fin-neat-core/docs/user_configuration_file.md

       Type: Integer
       Context: Related to "get_internal_transfer_references", it restricts the time window considered by the internal transfer cleaning algorithm.

-IncomeReferences
-    - Description: These are strings present in transactions references representing actual income.
-      Type: List of Strings
-      Context: Not all positive transactions are considered income, they can also be total or partial refunds.
-In order to avoid skewing income and expense numbers, positive transactions not matching strings configured in "IncomeReferences" are summed together with "expenses".
-In this way any refund, which is one case of a positive value not matching "IncomeReferences", automatically subtracts from "expenses".

 ExpenseTransactionCodes
     - Description: A list of transaction codes that absolutely identify an expense, for example "CARD_PAYMENT".
 This is an optional configuration
       Type: List of Strings, optional